Equity, Diversity, Inclusion and Accessibility

 Nursing EDIA Committee

-- Michelle Scott, co-chair, Director of Indigenous Initiatives
+- Michelle Scott, Associate Dean, Indigenous Education

 - Kara Sealock (Faculty)